smaurice101/readthedocs/docs/source/viper.rst

    * - HPDE_PORT
      - HPDE listening port.
 Specify port.
 If you specifying port range use “startport:endport”, where start port and end port are numbers
    * - VIPER_IP
-     - Specify IP for Viper, use \* or leave empty for Viper to choose.
+     - Specify IP for Viper, use * or leave empty for Viper to choose.
    * - VIPER_PORT
      - Specify port.
 If you specifying port range use “startport:endport”, where start port and end port are numbers
    * - VIPERVIZ_IP
-    - Specify IP for Viperviz, use \* or leave empty for Viper to choose.
+     - Specify IP for Viperviz, use * or leave empty for Viper to choose.
    * - VIPERVIZ_PORT
      - Specify port.
 If you specifying port range use “startport:endport”, where start port and end port are numbers
    * - SSL_CLIENT_CERT_FILE
      - SSL certificate file needed if Kafka is SSL/TLS enabled
    * - SSL_CLIENT_KEY_FILE
      - SSL certificate key store file needed if Kafka is SSL/TLS enabled
    * - SSL_SERVER_CERT_FILE
      - SSL certificate server key file needed if Kafka is SSL/TLS enabled
    * - CLOUD_USERNAME
      - SASL_PLAIN username to connect to Confluent Cloud
    * - CLOUD_PASSWORD=
      - SASL_PLAIN password to connect to Confluent Cloud
    * - MAILSERVER
      - SMTP mailserver host name for sending emails.
 This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - MAILPORT
      - SMTP mailserver port for sending emails.
 This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - FROMADDR
      - From address to put in the emails.
 This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - SMTP_USERNAME
      - SMTP username.
 This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka.
    * - SMTP_PASSWORD
      - SMTP password.
 This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka and alerts are turned on.
    * - SMTP_SSLTLS
      - Mailserver SSL/TLS enabled: true of false.
 This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka and alerts are turned on.
-  * - SERVICE_USERNAME
-    - If using ServiceNow, specify the ServiceNoew web page login username.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka and alerts are turned on.
-  * - SERVICE_PASSWORD
-    - If using ServiceNow, specify the ServiceNoew web page login password.
-This is needed if using **AiMS Dashboard** to monitor algorithms in Kafka and alerts are turned on.
-  * - SERVICE_ASSIGNEE
-    - If using ServiceNow, specify the ServiceNow the name to assign the ServiceNow ticket to.
-This is needed if using **AiMS Dashboard** and Alerts are turned on.
-  * - SERVICE_FORM_FIELDS
-    - {"key1":"Assignedto","key2":"LastReadofTopic","key3":"Consumerid", "key4":"Brokerhost","key5":"Brokerport","key6":"Companyname",
-        "key7":"Contactemail","key8":"Contactname","key9":"Description",
-        "key10":"Location","key11":"Topic","key12":"Priority","key13":"Producerid","key14":"LastWritetoTopic"}<br><br>Users should replace the “Key” values with the names of the fields in the ServiceNow Form.
-VIPER will update the key values when submitting the incident to ServiceNow.
-This is needed if using
-       **AiMS Dashboard** and Alerts are turned on. |
-  * - SERVICE_CONTENTTYPE=application/json
-    - ServiceNow webpage content type.
-This can be changed but **application/json** should be fine.
-This is needed if using **AiMS Dashboard** and Alerts are turned on.
    * - POLLING_ALERTS
      - Polling for alerts in minutes.
 This is needed if using **AiMS Dashboard** and Alerts are turned on.
 VIPER will poll for alerts and wait in minutes for the next poll.
    * - COMPANYNAME
      - Specify company name.
 This is used when sending emails from AiMS dashboard.
    * - MYSQLDRIVERNAME
      - Enter MySQL driver name i.e. mysql
    * - MYSQLDB
      - Enter MySQL DB name
    * - MYSQLUSER
      - Enter MySQL username
    * - MYSQLPASS
      - Enter MySQL password
    * -  MYSQLHOSTNAME
      -  Enter MySQL hostname – **_If using MYSQL DOCKER set this to: host.docker.internal:3306_**
    * - MYSQLMAXLIFETIMEMINUTES
      - Enter max lifetime in minutes
    * - MYSQLMAXCONN
      - Enter maximum connections
    * - MYSQLMAXIDLE
      - Enter number of idle connections
    * - MYSQL_ROOT_PASSWORD
      - MYSQL DOCKER Container: Set the Root password for MySQL
    * - MYSQL_ROOT_HOST
      - MYSQL DOCKER Container: Set the Root host for MySQL ie. You can use % to accept connections from any host.
    * - MYSQL_DATABASE
      - MYSQL DOCKER Container: Set the database name i.e. tmlids – **_This should match MYSQLDB_**
    * - MYSQL_USER
      - MYSQL DOCKER Container: Set the username name i.e. tmluser, avoid “root” - **_This should match MYSQLUSER_**
    * - MYSQL_PASSWORD
      - MYSQL DOCKER Container: Set the password - **_This should match MYSQLPASS_**
    * - MAXURLQUERYSTRINGBYTES
      - This is the size of the URL query string in bytes, if using viperhpdepredictprocess

 1. **You are done!
 Start VIPER.**
 2. **Additional Documentation for Accessing VIPER Functionality**